 Living Wage

 Wisconsinites have long been known for their work ethic.
 However, unlike years gone by, working hard at minimum wage does not mean you'll earn enough to put food on your table, a roof over your head, or any left over for a little fun.
 Wisconsin's minimum wage has been stagnant at $7.25 per hour for over 15 years but cost of living has soared.
 This has forced many to work multiple jobs to stay afloat.
 It's past time for Wisconsin workers to get a raise.
-I have always and will continue to support a $15 minimum wage.
+I have always and will continue to support a living wage.

 Supporting Labor